Enhancing Logical Reasoning in Language Models via Symbolically-Guided Monte Carlo Process Supervision: Symbolically-Guided Monte Carlo Process Supervision

-Symbolic ReAct trajectories are generated via in-context learning, using few-shot prompting to illustrate the desired structure and reasoning process.
-These examples are formalized in \textit{first-order logic (FOL)} to encode thoughts, actions, and observations symbolically, thereby enabling precise logical manipulation and traceability.
+Symbolic ReAct trajectories are generated via in-context learning, using one-shot prompting to illustrate the desired structure and reasoning process (see the prompt Appendix \ref{sec:appendix3} Table \ref{symbolic_prompt_table}).
+The examples are formalized in \textit{first-order logic (FOL)} to encode thoughts, actions, and observations symbolically, thereby enabling precise logical manipulation and traceability.

-Our investigation focuses on two key questions: \textit{(1) Can symbolic guidance via ReAct improve LLMs logical reasoning capabilities?
-(2) Can the structured symbolic trajectories serve as effective supervision signals for fine-tuning techniques?}
+Our investigation focuses on two key questions: \begin{enumerate} \item Can symbolic guidance via ReAct improve LLMs' logical reasoning capabilities? \item Can the structured symbolic trajectories serve as effective supervision signals for fine-tuning techniques? \end{enumerate}

 \definecolor{rowcolor}{gray}{0.9} \definecolor{linecolor}{gray}{0.6}